dcannamd/FleetDemo/README.md

 ```

 **Step 4.
 Get an API key.**
-Go to console.anthropic.com, create an account if needed, and generate an API key under API Keys.
-Copy it immediately, since it is only shown once.
+Use your existing Gemini API key, or generate one at aistudio.google.com under Get API Key.

-Set a monthly spend limit on the key while you are there.
-This prototype makes small requests, but a cap protects you regardless.
+Gemini has a free tier with rate limits that this prototype sits comfortably inside.
+If you are on a paid plan, consider setting a budget cap in Google Cloud regardless.

 **Step 5.
 Create your .env file.**
 Duplicate `.env.example`, rename the copy to `.env`, and paste your key in:
 ```
-ANTHROPIC_API_KEY=sk-ant-your-actual-key-here
+GEMINI_API_KEY=your-actual-key-here
 ```
 `.gitignore` already excludes `.env`, so the key will never reach GitHub.